 Useful self-test – “What would a nurse advise?”:

 Woodland owners and managers are used to being very self-reliant and are used to assessing risks primarily from our own point of view.
 Coronavirus and the restrictions that relate to it are different.
 We are being asked to behave in a way that reduces risk for society as a whole.
 We are all very good at justifying our own actions, by looking at how their implications affect ourselves.
-A clinician takes a view of the whole population and they would advise on the basis that we all act to reduce the incidence of transmission of this horrible disease.
-Seeing the number of ambulances on the roads, anything we can do to reduce the risk of infection is the most important factor.
+A clinician takes a view of the whole population and they would advise on the basis that we all act to reduce the incidence of transmission of this disease.

 Is there any risk you could contract or share the virus?